-A modern family finds a happy medium between having a cozy yet contemporary home.
+A family of four finds a happy medium between having a cozy yet contemporary home for their home in Normandale.

-The expansive home, which Janice shares with her husband, son, and daughter, four and six-years-old respectively, is comprised of an open layout and enviable flow from room to room, according to Isabelle Boba of LUX Designs.
+The home—which Janice shares with her husband, son, and daughter, four and six-years-old respectively—is comprised of an open layout and enviable flow from room to room, according to Isabelle Boba of LUX Designs.

 Boba worked with the couple to develop a design for the home that met their distinct vision.
 The couple hoped to make a statement while maintaining functionality for the needs of the family.
 Janice describes her aspirations for the design as cozy but modern.